 - Transport Phenomena and Complex Fluids

-Chemical Engineering involves designing, manufacturing and operating machinery and plant to achieve large-scale industrial chemical, biological and related processes.
+Chemical Engineering syllabus involves the study of designing, manufacturing and operating machinery and plant to achieve large-scale industrial chemical, biological and related processes.
 Moreover, professionals in this field are working to translate chemical information to formulate designs of valuable products.
 This makes Chemical Engineering one of the most popular and lucrative career options for students who are discovering something new about the nature of the world.

 We hope you are now familiar with the Chemical Engineering syllabus for UG, PG and Doctoral level students.
-If you are confused about how to go about this course, you can reach out to the counsellors at Leverage Edu who can help you choose the best global university to pursue your dreams in Chemical Engineering.
+If you are confused about how to go about this course, you can reach out to the counsellors at Leverage Edu who can help you choose the best global university to pursue your dreams to make a career in Chemical Engineering.